Developing feelings for someone who’s already taken happens quite often.

 Whatever the cause, it’s a difficult situation to negotiate, but one that should be nipped in the bud as soon as possible.

-Speak to a certified and experienced relationship coach to help you deal with your unrequited feelings for this person.
-You may want to try speaking to someone via RelationshipHero.com for empathetic, specific, and genuinely insightful relationship advice at its most convenient.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you deal with your unrequited feelings for this person.
+You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.

 Are you actually in love?
 Or just infatuated?